 Results profile.
 Progress 8 of -0.75 and a GCSE and A-level ranking position within the bottom 40% of providers in England suggests this is not a results first school.
 Families prioritising top end outcomes should compare alternatives carefully.

-EBacc strength.
-With 10.8% achieving grade 5 or above across the EBacc suite, families who want an EBacc heavy pathway should ask how languages and humanities are supported and how option guidance works in practice.
+EBacc outcomes.
+With 5.9% achieving grade 5 or above across the EBacc suite, families who want an EBacc heavy pathway should ask how languages and humanities are supported and how option guidance works in practice.

 Upper school entry at Year 9.
 Joining at 13 can be a positive reset for some students, but it also means a major transition later than in many parts of England.
 Families should ask about transition work with feeder schools and induction routines.

 Sixth form destinations are mixed.
-With 33% entering employment and 7% apprenticeships in the latest published cohort, careers guidance needs to be strong across multiple pathways.
+Careers guidance needs to be strong across multiple pathways.
 Ask what structured support is offered for apprenticeships and employment, not only university.

 Biddulph High School is best approached as a community upper school offering broad pathways at key stage 4 and a sixth form with multiple progression routes.
 It will suit students who benefit from clear routines, visible enrichment options, and a practical mix of academic and technical courses.
 Families seeking consistently high exam outcomes across the board may find stronger options elsewhere, but for students who want a supported route through Years 9 to 13, with credible vocational and employment linked pathways alongside university routes, it can be a sensible local choice.